Last Updated on June 3, 2026

 Visit one of the wine caves

 Port wine, that is produced in Douro Valley, eventually makes its way to Vila Nova de Gaia.
 That’s where the port lodges are, where the wine ages and gets stored.
-A lot of them offer tours and tastings, and you can choose from independent to more guided ones, depending on your preference.
+Today, a lot of them offer tours and tastings, and you can choose from independent to more guided ones, depending on your preference.

-• Taylor’s – if you prefer a more independent tour, you’ll enjoy visiting Taylor’s.
+- Taylor’s – if you prefer a more independent tour, you’ll enjoy visiting Taylor’s.
 They offer self guided tour, that ends with a tasting of 2 Port wines in a beautiful garden like setting.

-• Graham’s – offers guided tours, that need to be reserved in advance.
+- Graham’s – offers guided tours, that need to be reserved in advance.

-• Cálem – right on the waterfront promenade, this wine lodge offers guided tours.
+- Cálem – right on the waterfront promenade, this wine lodge offers guided tours.

 Day 10 – Option 1- Day trip to Aveiro & Costa Nova